13:00

 Biblioteca Crispi

-case study presented by Susanne Van Els, Lyon/Hamburg, with Monica Vejgaard, moderated by Junta Arakawa
+case study presented by Susanne Van Els, Lyon/Hamburg, with Monica Vejgaard, introduction by Junta Arakawa

 17:45 - 19:00